ghostbuster91/blogposts/42-keys/main.md

 The F11 key is mapped in vim to "save all" action, but it is still a general key that could be mapped to anything.

-The navigation layer gives also an option to access so called window switcher.
+The navigation layer gives also an option to access so called window switcher (`ALT_TAB` and `ALT_STAB` on the image).
 I feel that this feature deserves its own blogpost but in short window switcher allow you to change your windows by using combination of ALT+TAB.
+The window switcher functionality and the way how the outer left outer column changes across the layouts is something that I really enjoy.

 ## Numbers layer